Camoraz/Datathon-FME/README.md

 # Recommendations:

-Suggests the top n most similar participants to a given participant.
+Suggests the top n most similar participants to a given participant, according to how many people you need for your team.

 Provides insights into the relative importance of each feature in the recommendation process.